martinkoster/actionfx/actionfx-app-sample/README.md

 ------ | ----------- | ----------------- | ----------
 [actionfx-app-sample](README.md) | This module contains small sample applications how to use ActionFX with the default bean container using just the actionfx-core module and how to use it with a Spring bean container. | [Javadoc](https://martinkoster.github.io/actionfx/actionfx-app-sample/index.html) | -

-The sample applications contain the following demo applications:
+This module contains the following demo applications:

 - [A Simple Book Store](#a-simple-book-store): An FXML-based demo showing most of the annotations available in ActionFX.
 The application has a main class for getting started via ActionFX's core bean container and a main class for getting starting with Spring Boot.
 - [Datacontainer Demo](#data-container-demo): A statically-coded view demo showing data container configurations for `TableView`, `TreeTableView`, `TreeView`, `ListView`, `ChoiceBox` and `ComboBox`.